Sikh music: Period of the Sikh gurus

 Painting of Guru Nanak (middle, seated), Bhai Bala (left, standing), and Bhai Mardana (right, seated), from a 19th-century manuscript, MSS Panj.
 D4 (Folio 8v), at the British Library, London.

 Musical expression has held a very important place within the Sikh tradition ever since its beginning, with Guru Nanak and his faithful companion, Bhai Mardana.
 Textual traditions connecting Guru Nanak and Mardana to music include the Janamsakhis and the Varan of Bhai Gurdas.
 There are also artistic depictions of Guru Nanak and Mardana as musicians amid various 18th and 19th century paintings, where Guru Nanak is shown singing whilst Mardana is playing his instrument.

 References made to music during the time of Guru Nanak found within the Varan of Bhai Gurdas, includes:

 Regarding the Kartarpur chapter of Guru Nanak's life, Bhai Gurdas states:

 Mardana was a player of the rabab (plucked lute), and would travel alongside Nanak and play the instrument when Nanak spoke his teachings.
 As a result of this, Mardana is credited as establishing the rababi tradition in Sikhism.
 When Guru Nanak received a revelation, he would exclaim: "Mardaneya!
 Rabab chhed, bani aayee hai" ['Mardana, play the rabab, bani (sacred composition/verse) has occurred to me'].

-After Guru Nanak settled down in the locality he founded, known as Kartarpur, the accompanying verse compositions to the music him and Mardana conjured was recorded in various pothis, of which, the Guru Harsahai Pothi claims to be an extant text of this kind.
+After Guru Nanak settled down in the locality he founded, known as Kartarpur, the accompanying verse compositions to the music he and Mardana conjured were recorded in various pothis, of which the Guru Harsahai Pothi claims to be an extant text of this kind.

 During the time of Guru Nanak, the predominant musical tradition of the era was the dhrupad and dhamar, which ended up influencing this early Sikh musical expression.
 Later, other musical traditions, such as khayal, tappa, and qawwali, began to influence the Sikhs.

 After the passing of Guru Nanak, his successors would continue to expand Sikh musicology and add new flavours and colours to it.
 Guru Angad, the second guru and immediate successor of Nanak, regularized the chanting of the Āsā kī Vār ("Ballad of Hope") composition in the early morning hours as a carol.
 Angad's successor, Guru Amar Das, institutionalized the practice of ending kirtan performances with the Ānand ("Bliss") composition.
 As for the next guru, Guru Ram Das regulated the performance of the Lāvāṅ verses as kirtan to form the prime component of Sikh wedding ceremonies.